hellohaptik/docs_haptik/docs/bot-analytics/story-analysis.md

 4. Analyse
   *You can click the "Analyse" icon to land in the Message analysis section.
 Here, you could dive deeper into the conversations (chat flow).*

-### Pie chart
+### Donut charts

-These pie chart graphs help visualisation of data on nodes and sub-stories.
+These donut chart graphs help visualisation of data on nodes and sub-stories.

 ![Story Analysis](/docs/bot-analytics/pie-charts.png)

 **Total Conversations**

 Click *View Total Conversations* to get a graphical breakup of conversations per sub-story/node.

+    1. To expand the donut chart for a particular sub-story, click a sub-story area on chart.
+    2. On click, you get the node-wise donut graph below.
+This graph changes as you click on another sub-story on the top donut chart.

 **Total Users**